Winter Trekking in Torres del Paine: What You Need to Know

 From Price: USD120

-Many of the refugios and campgrounds close during the winter months, so those trekking in winter need to be prepared to camp in more remote areas or rely on a smaller selection of services.
+Most refugios and campgrounds close during the winter months.
+If you’re trekking during this time, you must be ready to camp in remote areas or rely on very few services.

-The lack of crowds, however, means fewer people on the trails and a more solitary experience if you’re well-prepared.
+However, one advantage is the lack of crowds.
+You’ll enjoy peaceful trails and a more solitary experience—but only if you’re well-prepared.

 Tour to Torres del Paine with Trekking to Base de las Torres from Puerto Natales